-The 2020 AUD/GBP Forecasts From Australia's Biggest Banks
+The 2021 AUD to GBP Forecasts from Australia's Biggest Banks

-The AUD GBP exchange rate has been on a roller coaster ride ever since "Brexit" was voted for and announced in June 2016.
-The GBP saw massive falls in 2016, only to gradually rise in 2017, before tumbling down again in 2018/2019 and now falling even further due to coronavirus.
+This is because the GBP exchange rate has been on a roller coaster ride ever since "Brexit" was voted for and announced in June 2016.

 Check today's AUDGBP Forex Rate: Currency Converter and Graph